fesor/request-objects/README.md

 }
 ```

-### Handle validation errors
+### Handling validation errors

-If validated data is invalid, library will throw exception which wil contain validation errors and request object.
+If validated data is invalid, library will throw exception which will contain validation errors and request object.

 But if you don't want to handle it via `kernel.exception` listener, you have several options.